 Morgan shook his head.
 “Cooked breakfast.
 On a week day.
 My wives complained if I asked them to pass me the box of Coco Pops.”

-“Next time find an ugly one; that’s my advice.
+“Next time find an ugly one.
+That’s my advice.
 You always go for the lookers.
 You need one’s gonna work to keep you happy, not the other way round.”

 The two officers strode into the clearing.
 A half dozen soldiers were standing at attention, each fitted out in a dark blue uniform, black helmet and black boots.
 They were holding assault rifles against their bodies, their faces taut with excitement.
-The soldier at the far end was doing his best to control a German Shepherd, which barked and growled and strained at its leash to get at whatever was on the other side of a campers’ tent further along the clearing.
+The soldier at the far end was doing her best to control a German Shepherd, which barked and growled and strained at its leash to get at whatever was on the other side of a campers’ tent further along the clearing.

 “Shut that dog up,” ordered Morgan.